-- Associated wetlands and river deltas; - 3.
-The floodway and one-hundred year floodplain; - 4.
+- 2. Associated wetlands and river deltas; - 3.
+The floodway and contiguous floodplain areas landward 200 feet from the floodwayone hundred year floodplain; - 4.
 The entirety of critical areas located wholly or partially within shoreline jurisdiction, including buffers necessary to protect the critical areas.
 This includes marine bluff hazard areas, landslide hazard areas, erosion hazard areas, areas included within the highest known flood of record, high ground water hazard areas, aquatic or marine species and their habitats as protected by Fish and Wildlife Habitat Conservation Areas provisions in Appendix E, and wetlands. - 5.
 The land necessary for shoreline buffers for Type S streams, as described in 19.400.120(B)(2).